-When an investor buys a stock, he or she invests in that company and expects to profit from the growth of that company.
-Investors of ETFs also expect to profit from similar growth of underlying companies included in the index, but they are more diversified since there are more companies included in the index.
+When an investor buys a stock, he or she invests in the company and expects to profit from the growth of that company.

 This diversification strategy is a two-edged sword.
-If one company is growing profitably, direct investors would also profit hugely from the investment.
-In the case of an ETF investment, however, even if one company grows exponentially, if another company in that index is underperforming, the income from the ETF will be tempered.
+If one company is growing profitably, direct investors would profit hugely from the investment.
+In the case of an ETF investment, however, even if one company grows exponentially, if other companies included in the index are underperforming, the income from the ETF will be tempered.

-In cases of severe downturns, meanwhile, a direct investor of one losing company would suffer from stock price declines.
-An ETF tracking a diversified index, on the other hand, would minimize its losses because of the diversification strategy.
+In cases of severe downturns, meanwhile, a direct investor of one losing company would suffer from huge stock price declines.
+An ETF tracking a diversified index would minimize losses because of the diversification strategy.

-What’s the difference between ETFs and Mutual Funds/UITFs?
+What’s the difference between ETFs and Mutual Funds or UITFs?

-Mutual funds and unit investment trust funds (UITF) are still slightly different with one another (see Comparison of Mutual Fund vs. UITF), but they both refer to a collective scheme that pools investments from the public to invest in various asset classes.
+Mutual funds and unit investment trust funds (UITF) are still slightly different from each other (see Comparison of Mutual Fund vs. UITF), but they both refer to a collective scheme that pools investments from the public to be used for investment in various asset classes.

-In the case of ETFs, meanwhile, the PSE additionally requires them to disclose the iNAV every fifteen (15) seconds during any given trading day.
+In the case of ETFs, the PSE additionally requires them to disclose the iNAV every minute during any given trading day.
 The iNav is an approximation of the current value of the basket of securities on a per share basis.
 This supposedly tells investors the real-time value of their ETF investment in order for them to have an idea of the current market price of their ETF.
-This is the guiding price that ETF investors can use to consummate a buying or selling transaction on the exchange.
+This is the guiding price that ETF investors can use to perform a buying or selling transaction on the exchange.